Jack Horner discovered that dinosaurs cared for their young, and some were social animals nesting in colonies.

-Although the idea of ‘scavenger T. rex‘ resulted in a lot of media interest, Horner has never carried out any serious scientific research in this area.
-He has used the idea to get people thinking more deeply about dinosaur research and to spur interest in the field.
+Although the idea of ‘scavenger T. rex‘ resulted in a lot of media interest, Horner never carried out any serious scientific research in this area.
+He used the idea to get people thinking more deeply about dinosaur research and to spur interest in the field.

-Most paleontologists believe that T. rex took whatever was on the menu; it would hunt or scavenge according to what was available.
+Most paleontologists believe T. rex took whatever was on the menu; it would hunt or scavenge according to what was available.

 His 2009 book How to Build a Dinosaur: The New Science of Reverse Evolution looks at the possibility of genetically modifying a chicken into a dinosaur: Chickenosaurus.
 Horner keeps a chicken skeleton at his workplace and says: “If I could just grow those bones a little different, tilt this one way, that another, I’d have a dinosaur skeleton.”

 It is now widely accepted that birds are descended from dinosaurs.
 When one species evolves into another, the DNA also changes – in fact it is the change in the DNA molecule that causes the species transformation.

 The parts of the DNA molecule needed for the old species are not necessarily discarded.
 They may stay in the DNA molecule of the new species, dormant, waiting for a time when they may be called to action again.

 For example, although birds don’t have teeth, the instructions for making dinosaur teeth are present in bird DNA.
 This was first reported by Dr. Matthew Harris in 2006.